Muzammilkhan2/mcino-Introduction-to-Git-and-GitHub/README.md

 ```

 _© 2022 XYZ, Inc._
-This is a simple interest calculator project. (typo fixed)
+This is a simple interest calculator project (typo fixed). and big free.